 Order a special item from Ice Cream Jubilee

 Any time of the year is a good time for ice cream.
 One of DC’s most popular purveyors of the sweet treat, Ice Cream Jubilee, can deliver special flavor combinations and themed ice cream packs right to you.
-Currently, you can order the Lunar New Year pack, kits that put ice cream with both profiteroles and cookies, a Sundae pint pack and more.
-Keep an eye out for upcoming holiday combos, including offerings for Valentine’s Day and Mother’s Day.
+Currently, you can order classic pint packages, kits that put ice cream with both profiteroles and cookies, a Sundae pint pack and more.

 Check out virtual offerings from DC museums

 DC has a plethora of museums, including 17 Smithsonians.
 If you're looking for creative ways to get out of your house and into a new environment without actually leaving your house, we've compiled a list of virtual museum offerings in DC.
 You can take a voyage to space, see live animals, discover famous women in history or view the Hirshhorn's Sculpture Garden from a whole new perspective.
 Read on for more!

 Share your DC photos with #MyDCcool and we may feature you next month!